Han8931/han8931.github.io/content/posts/tools/gorae.md

 categories: ["tools", "gorae", "reference manager"]
 ---

-# Gorae: Your TUI Librarian, Now with a Built-in AI Co-Reader
-# Beyond Reading: Your Library Should Answer You Back

 **[Gorae](https://github.com/Han8931/gorae): A terminal-first librarian built for speed, minimalism, and flow—now with a conversational AI assistant baked right in.**

 > **📣 What's New:** Gorae now ships with a built-in **AI co-reader**.
 You can chat with your PDFs, auto-summarize papers, and run semantic search across your entire library—all from the terminal.
 Bring your own model via **OpenAI** or run everything locally with **Ollama**.
 Existing users: pull the latest release to try it out.
 Jump to [🤖 Talk to Your Library](#-talk-to-your-library--a-document-ai-in-your-terminal) for details.